My Simple Spring Photo Checklist

 You don’t have to go anywhere fancy.

-Some of my favorite images are the simplest ones—my kids crouched down looking at flowers in our own yard.
+Some of my favorite images are the simplest ones—like my kids crouched down looking at flowers in our own yard.

 Finding Green